FAQGURU/FAQGURU/topics/en/mongodb.md

 * https://medium.com/@hub4tech/list-of-top-10-mongodb-interview-questions-for-beginners-and-professionals-ee385b9c501b

 [[↑] Back to top](#MongoDB)
 ### How can you achieve primary key - foreign key relationships in MongoDB?
-(Senior)

 By default MongoDB does not support such primary key - foreign key relationships.
 However, we can achieve this concept by embedding one document inside another (aka subdocuments).
 Foe e.g. an address document can be embedded inside customer document.